 Chasmanthe floribunda grows on sandstone and granite in the northwest and southwest Cape.
 A variety in cultivation, named var. duckittii, originated from a plant or colony near Darling in the 1920s.
 The photos below were taken by Mary Sue Ittner September 2006 where it was growing next to the parking lot.

 Cliva nobilis is a coastal species from the Eastern Cape.
-Photo taken by Mary Sue Ittner in the bulb room January 2010.
+Photo was taken by Mary Sue Ittner in the bulb room January 2010.

 Cyrtanthus herrei is an evergreen plant that occurs in the arid Richtersveld in the far northwestern corner of the Northern Cape.
 The photo of the leaves was taken by Mary Sue Ittner in the bulb house.